0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ?
 Enter the calldata:
 ```

 For this puzzle, its helpful to know that 1 byte is 8 bits and that numbers 0-255 can represent one byte in the EVM.
-This puzzle also introduces us to a new opcode called[CALLDATASIZE]().
+This puzzle also introduces us to a new opcode called[CALLDATASIZE](https://www.evm.codes/#36).
 This instruction gets the size of the calldata in bytes and pushes it onto the stack.

-With that knowledge, this makes this puzzle pretty straightforward.
-We will need to pass in a hex number as the calldata such that the `CALLDATASIZE` instruction pushes 4 on the stack.
+With that knowledge, this makes the puzzle pretty straightforward.
+We will need to pass in calldata such that the `CALLDATASIZE` instruction pushes 4 on the stack.
 From there, the `JUMP` instruction will jump to the fourth instruction in the sequence, reaching the `JUMPDEST`.
-To keep it simple, 0xff is usually used to represent 1 byte since ff in hexadecimal evaluates to 255 in decimal format.
-All we need to do is copy ff four times, making the byte code we should enter: 0xffffffff.
+To keep it simple, `0xff` can be used to represent 1 byte since `ff` in hexadecimal evaluates to 255 in decimal format.
+All we need to do is copy `ff` four times, making the byte code we should enter: `0xffffffff`.
 Another puzzle down!

 # Puzzle #4